dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/polynomials/2-adding.md

 &= \boldsymbol{-4x^2+11xy-3y^2.}
 \end{align*}`

-2. You can substitute the expressions $A$, $B$, and $C$ straight in, but that will make things horribly complicated and long.
+{{% note 2 %}} You can substitute the expressions $A$, $B$, and $C$ straight in, but that will make things horribly complicated and long.
 It is much better to simplify the given expression first and then substitute.
 `\begin{align*}
 & 3(2A+C)-2 \left\{ 2(A+C) - (B-C) \right\} \\
 &= 3(2A+C) - 2( 2A+2C \hl{-} B \hl{+} C ) \\